nshiffer/rootworksample/README.md

 test_cases: folder that stores test cases for the program.
 Edge cases test cases are denoted with the prefix "edge_case".

-Expected_output: folder that contains expected output for the test cases
+expected_output: folder that contains expected output for the test cases

 ## Testing